 In either event, the token will only move until it reaches the top, or bottom row.

 Any time a railroad's share value token is moved into a space that is already occupied by that of another railroad, the newly arriving token is always placed on the bottom of the stack.
-If two or more railroads meet at the same space at the same time (as the result of a sale of multiple shares) the one with the higher previous value will go on top.
-If they had the same value on different rows, the one that was farther to the right will go on top.

 2) Operating Rounds (ORs)